cejimenez0123/aws-cloud-practitioner-C02/domain1-cloudconcepts.md

 - Accelerated Computing Instances
  - Provide specialized hardware acceleration for specific workloads.
  Suitable for machine learning, deep learning, high-performance computing, and graphics-intensive applications.
+Whats an example of real time data processing?
 ###   What is a Load Balancer?
 Evenly distributes traffic between servers
 ###    What is the primary purpose of AWS Regions in the global infrastructure?